Volunteer and Job Opportunities

 The Dave Engelman Volunteer Benchmark Award

-Connecticut Audubon Society’s Volunteer Benchmark Award was established in 1993, and is given annually by our Board of Directors to one or more selected individuals whose volunteer activity has significantly enhanced our mission.
-Each year, at our Annual Meeting, recipients are presented with a hand-crafted teak bench with a bronze plaque, which is placed in their honor at the Connecticut Audubon Society Wildlife Sanctuary or Center of their choice.
+The Connecticut Audubon Society’s Volunteer Benchmark Award was established in 1993, and is given annually by our Board of Directors to one or more people whose volunteer activity has significantly enhanced our mission.
+Each year, at our Annual Meeting, recipients are presented with a plaque commemorating their dedication to conservation.

 In 2007, the award was renamed the Dave Engelman Volunteer Benchmark Award.
 Dave Engelman was a member of the Board of Directors, who lost a courageous battle with cancer on March 9, 2007.
-He epitomized the characteristics of an extraordinary volunteer by helping Connecticut Audubon Society grow both in spirit and as an organization.
-He was a longtime member, donor, Board member, and for a time interim President managing day-to-day operations.
-He truly made a lasting impression on all of us at Connecticut Audubon Society.
+He epitomized the characteristics of an extraordinary volunteer by helping Connecticut Audubon grow both in spirit and as an organization.
+He was a longtime member, donor, Board member, and for a time interim president managing day-to-day operations.
+He truly made a lasting impression on all of us at Connecticut Audubon.

 Robert Braun